Samster68OW/fretsquest/README.md

 # Fret's Quest
 This mod is a unofficial short story addon for Outer Wilds.
-It is about one "Attlerock's worth" of content.
-It is designed for players that have already explored the main game.
+It is designed for players that have already explored the main game, but tries to be unobtrusive to the original narrative.
+Note: This is an addon for xen's [New Horizons](https://outerwildsmods.com/mods/newhorizons/) mod.

 The adventure begins with a new entry in your ship log!
-Note: This is an addon for xen's [New Horizons](https://outerwildsmods.com/mods/newhorizons/) mod.

 Spoilers:
 - Outer Wilds base game spoilers?
 Yes.